-Will jams get worse when slow cars move over?B. Schmittmann, J. Krometis and R. K. P. Zia
+Will jams get worse when slow cars move over?

 Center for Stochastic Processes in Science and Engineering and Department of Physics, Virginia Tech - Blacksburg, VA 24061-0435, USA

 Motivated by an analogy with traffic, we simulate two species of particles (“vehicles”), moving stochastically in opposite directions on a two-lane ring road.
-Each species prefers one lane over the other, controlled by a parameter such that b=0 corresponds to random lane choice and b=1 to perfect “laning”.
+Each species prefers one lane over the other, controlled by a parameter such that corresponds to random lane choice and to perfect “laning”.
 We find that the system displays one large cluster (“jam”) whose size increases with b, contrary to intuition.
 Even more remarkably, the lane “charge” (a measure for the number of particles in their preferred lane) exhibits a region of negative response: even though vehicles experience a stronger preference for the “right” lane, more of them find themselves in the “wrong” one!
 For b very close to 1, a sharp transition restores a homogeneous state.
 Various characteristics of the system are computed analytically, in good agreement with simulation data.

-PACS: 05.70.Ln – Nonequilibrium and irreversible thermodynamics / 64.60.Cn – Order-disorder transformations; statistical mechanics of model systems.
+PACS: 05.70.Ln – Nonequilibrium and irreversible thermodynamics / 64.60.Cn – Order-disorder transformations; statistical mechanics of model systems / 89.75.Kd – Patterns

-© EDP Sciences 2005
+© EDP Sciences, 2005

 Current usage metrics show cumulative count of Article Views (full-text article views including HTML views, PDF and ePub downloads, according to the available data) and Abstracts Views on Vision4Press platform.